chetan6780/Complete-Preparation/Leetcode/README.md

 - We use k itself as carry.
 - From last to first we fill array with addition and mod.
-- If after loop, k have some carry we insert k to the start of array untill it becomes 0.
+- If after loop, k have some carry we insert k to the start of array until it becomes 0.

 ---